UV FILTERS

 - Mercury lamp line rejection

 The traditional design of bandpass filters in the UV involves induced transparency in a metal (usually Al or Ag).
-These filters comprise of only a handful of layers and providing high blocking over the entire visible wavelength range.
+These filters are very inexpensive to produce, comprising only a handful of layers and providing high blocking over the entire visible wavelength range.
 The disadvantages include low transmission (often under 20%) and spectral edges that are not very steep.

 Sputtered or ion-assisted PVD oxide-based designs can transmit over 80% down to about 250 nm and fluoride-based designs can transmit even lower.
 Below about 200 nm, measurements become difficult as atmospheric molecules begin to absorb.
 Special equipment is required to make measurements at very low wavelengths.
 The difficulty in producing high-quality UV bandpass filters is typically in trying to block the full visible range.
 The wider the blocking range, the thicker the thin-film stack and the more expensive the filter will be.
 Sometimes, absorption glass can be used for visible light blocking for bandpasses above about 250 nm without substantially influencing the transmission performance.